finam-ufz/finam-plot/docs/source/index.rst

 Most plot components in this package are push-based and have no internal time step.
-In coupling setups where FINAM complains about dead links, it may be necessary to put a :class:`finam.modules.TimeTrigger` component before the plot component in question.
+In coupling setups where FINAM complains about dead links, it may be necessary to put a :class:`finam.components.TimeTrigger` component before the plot component in question.

 API References
 --------------